jessepav/lacygoill-wiki-backup/awk/sed.md

 Not because of a dependency issue; because of an error in the source code.

 ##
+# In sed, like in awk, how is the first positional argument interpreted without `-f` option?

+As the script code (!= script file) to execute on the input:

+    $ awk [options] <script code> <input file>
+    $ sed [options] <script code> <input file>

+## And with `-f`?

+As the script file containing the code to execute on the input:

+    $ awk [options] -f <script file> <input file>
+    $ sed [options] -f <script file> <input file>

+##
+# Without any address, which line(s) is/are affected by a sed command, like `s`?

+*every* line in the input.

+Because of  its stream orientation,  sed goes through its  input, one line  at a time, such that each  line becomes a temporary current line,  and the command is applied to it.

+IOW, sed commands are implicitly global.

+    # sed command
+    s/pat/rep/

+    ⇔

+    # Vim command
+    :%/pat/rep/

+---

+In contrast,  a Vim  Ex command, like  `:s`, applies to  the current  line; i.e. wherever the cursor is currently.

+# What's the major difference of purpose of an address in a sed command vs in a Vim Ex command?

+In Vim, you use  addressing to *expand* the number of lines  that are the object of a  command; in  sed, you  use addressing  to *restrict*  the number  of lines affected by a command.

+##
+# When do I need the `-e` option?

+Only when you supply more than one instruction on the command-line.
+It tells sed to interpret the next argument as an instruction:

+    $ sed -e 'instruction1' -e 'instruction2' input_file

+When there is  a single instruction, sed  is able to make  that determination on its own:

+    $ sed -e 'instruction' input_file
+    ⇔
+    $ sed    'instruction' input_file

+# How to specify multiple instructions on the command-line?
+(2)

+Separate the instructions with a semicolon:

+    $ sed 's/pat1/rep1/; s/pat2/rep2/' input_file
+                       ^

+Or precede each instruction by `-e`:

+    $ sed -e 's/pat1/rep1/' -e 's/pat2/rep2/' input_file
+          ^^                ^^

+# How to combine several scripts and/or expressions (`-e`)?

+Simply use as many `-f` and/or `-e` options as needed.
+Their concatenation will be the resulting script.

+##
 # I have these two files, `file1` and `file2`:

     $ cat <<'EOF' >/tmp/file1